Tenvolin/MonitorZen/readme.md

 ### Hotkey: ctrl + ~
 Start the program and a checkbox will appear for each monitor you have in use.
 The monitors are numbered from 1 onwards, counting from your leftmost monitor first.
-When you want to black out certain overlays, press the hotkeys "ctrl"+"~" or click on the main bottom.
+When you want to toggle blacking out certain overlays, press the hotkeys "ctrl"+"~" or click on the main bottom.

 If you forget about the hotkeys, you can always "alt"+"f4" out of these overlays.